varshanth/Machine_Learning_and_Deep_Learning__The_Fine_Details_Matter/Deep_Learning.md

 https://stats.stackexchange.com/questions/241985/understanding-lstm-units-vs-cells
 In short, number of hidden units = size of the h vector, RNN cell in literature = A single RNN with a single hidden unit
 * How RNN & LSTMs work by Brandon Rohrer: https://www.youtube.com/watch?v=WCUNPb-5EYI
-* Understanding LSTM Colah's blog - Simple explanation with motives:
+* Understanding LSTM - Colah's blog - Simple explanations with motivations:
 http://colah.github.io/posts/2015-08-Understanding-LSTMs/
 * RNN & LSTMs from intuition to backpropagation with examples by Rohan and Lenny:
 https://ayearofai.com/rohan-lenny-3-recurrent-neural-networks-10300100899b